chenguoming1/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ####2.
 Include an exploratory visualization of the dataset.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+Data Exploration, according to the image, some of the front signs got more data then the rare, so there may overfit to the front signs.

 ![alt text][image9]